 4. Stuffiness/Headaches –

 Listed above were some of the more common symptoms you will experience post-surgery.
-There can be other symptoms that could cause a delay in your recovery process like infections, excessive nosebleeds, excessive pain and others.
-It really depends on how well your follow your instructions given by your doctor and how your body reacts to the surgery.
+There can be other symptoms that could cause a delay in your recovery process like infections, excessive nosebleeds, excessive pain, and others.
+It really depends on how well you follow your instructions given by your doctor and how your body reacts to the surgery.

 Your doctor plays an important role throughout the entire process of your Rhinoplasty surgery.
 Remember to follow all the instructions provided by your doctor for the most successful recovery.
 Individuals will experience different intensities of the symptoms described above.
 Some experience all of the symptoms while others can experience limited symptoms.
 Rhinoplasty typically takes two to three weeks for the recovery, but the complete process can take up to a year.
 When you experience any symptoms outside of the common ones described by your doctor, call your doctor immediately.
 There will be a few post-surgery visits to the doctor because he will closely monitor how well your nose is healing.

 Learn more about New York City's double board certified Sinus and Nasal Surgery Expert.

 Filter through patient reviews of Dr. Bennett from all around the web